sunbory/assher/README.md

 ```

 ## Usage as command-line utility
-You cat see help by running
+You can see help by running
 ```sh
 python3 -m assher --help
 ```